vefunder/protocol-research-review/articles/Moneta/DCHF_report.md

 * Adjust system parameters, including set oracle pricefeed, set minimum collateral ratio before triggering liquidation (101%-1000%), set critical collateral ratio before triggering Recovery Mode (101%-1000%), set min/max borrow fee (0%-10%), set Liquidation Reserve fee (1-200), set minimum borrow amount (0-10,000), and set min redemption fee (.1%-10%)
 * Introduce a whitelist for DCHF redemptions (note: this is seperate from repaying debt, and governance cannot prevent depositors from withdrawing their collateral)
 * Upgrade to a new AdminContract, TroveManager, and BorrowingOperations contract
-* * Handling of MON funds between the CommunityIssuance and StabilityPool contracts
+* Handling of protocol fees between the CommunityIssuance and StabilityPool contracts
 * Emergency pause of MON staking deposits and pause of DCHF minting

 Although centralization risks found in the audit have been mitigated to an extent, extensive privileges remain available to the core team to exercise.

 The team has [expanded the multi-sig threshold](https://etherscan.io/address/0x83737EAe72ba7597b36494D723fbF58cAfee8A69#readProxyContract) from 3-of-6 to 4-of-6 and added a Curve team member ([Mimaklas](https://twitter.com/cryptomits)).
 They have additionally transitioned to a DAO, which is still in its early stage of development.
-It remains to be seen how well Moneta can garner community involvement in decision-making and on-chain governance.
+It remains to be seen how well Moneta can garner community involvement in decision-making and onchain governance.
 At this time, the core team is necessary for the DAO to operate effectively.

 The recommended next step to reduce custody risk is to pass ownership to a timelock contract for all functions that are not time-sensitive.
 The multi-sig without timelock should ideally be reserved for emergency actions (pause MONStaking/pause DCHF minting).
-The long-term goal should be to transition either to fully on-chain governance or to opt for governance minimization by renouncing ownership of the relevant contracts.
+The long-term goal should be to transition either to fully onchain governance or to opt for governance minimization by renouncing ownership of the relevant contracts.

 A list of access controls for the system contracts has been compiled on this [Google Sheet](https://docs.google.com/spreadsheets/d/1B3Y2HIc9BNz5iVQPA-cw_GORxubk8MwLNCjYwIatVes/edit?usp=sharing).

-## Governance Risk
+### Governance Risk

 Here’s an overview of major MON token holders: